tbocs/assembly-experiments/README.md

 This package contains source code written in Assembly, C, and C++.
 They implement a variety of stuff, such as some generic algorithms.
-It also has a "smart" Makefile, which enables you to create multiple sub-projects inside the `src` folder of this package, each with a group of source files.
-The "smart" Makefile makes sure the making process is done right for each sub-project.
-It also supports coustomized making in a simple and systematic way.
+It also has a "smart" Makefile, which enables you to create multiple sub-projects inside the `src` folder of this package, each with a group of source files, and ensures that the making process is done right and automatically for each sub-project.
+It also supports coustomization in a simple and systematic way.
 This package is created as a by-product of my learning and practicing the assembly language.

 ## Documentation